Search This Blog

 Image result for trolls ernest scared stupid

 I feel like the reason why the film couldn't do more with its Halloween visuals and visual gags is because that most of their money went to the effects for the trolls, and it shows.
 These effects are actually quite impressive for a film starring Ernest, especially for the head troll.
 They legitimately look scary and gross as each of them are given their own distinctive design that just adds to the levels of creativity.
 Even the trolls that look cheesy, or are obviously re-used costumes of the clowns from "Killer Klowns from Outer Space" just now made to resemble trolls, are still fun and creepy to look at.
 These trolls in my opinion also outrank all the other villains from the Ernest series mainly because they're pretty much what make this film so dark.
 And yes, you read it right, as stupid as the film is, this film has some pretty dark qualities that you wouldn't expect in an Ernest film.
 To an adult crowd it's hardly ever scary, for how predictable the scares are, and that you know for a fact that everything will turn out alright in the end.
 But for its target audience, it has some pretty intense stuff.
 The image of watching hideous trolls pop-out of nowhere to turn kids into little wooden dolls, as they would try to kill Ernest in violent ways as all of it takes place in a foreboding environment is just nightmare inducing for a child.
-Some of the things that Ernest foolishly gets himself into are also quite disturbing as well, such as nearly being crushed inside a garbage truck, or being sliced off-screen by a gigantic bear trap.
+Some of the things that Ernest foolishly gets himself into are also quite disturbing as well, such as nearly being crushed to death inside a garbage truck, or being sliced off-screen by a gigantic bear trap.
 There is a touch of comedy added to these scenes to prevent them from coming off as brutal, but it's still harsh to see Ernest go through this kind of abuse.
 Ernest himself was even nearly going to squish a duo of bullies dressed up as trolls inside his garbage truck, as a police man is preparing to open fire on them; not since his first highly mean spirited TV Special "Hey Vern, It's My Family Album" have I seen this kind of abuse to kids in something Ernest related.
 I'm not going to pretend that the film's scares and environment are on the same level of disturbing as say "Return to OZ", "The Brave Little Toaster", or "Gremlins", since the film is still extremely goofy.
 The trolls themselves are also given a few silly moment that don't have that right balance between laughs and scares as “Gremlins” had.
 And let’s not forget how incredibly ludicrous the troll’s weakness is as they get taken out in a climax that mashes "Monster Squad" with the climax to "Ernest Goes to Camp" that's silly but still highly entertaining, and on one occasion gruesome since we see a troll's bloody remains.
 But with all that said, I still have to give this film credit for taking a darker turn when compared to the other Ernest films that's not usually common.
 And beyond that, this is the scariest depiction of trolls that I've seen in a horror film of any kind, which isn't really saying much.

 A cast member who yucks up their performance just as much as Varney does is Eartha Kitt, who I swear that whenever the two are on-screen together they're trying to out mug each other.
 She's not funny, but her mannerisms, energy, and personality is more than enough to make her performance be bouncing off the walls entertaining.
 It's a shame that she didn't appear in other Ernest films after this because I would've loved to see her and Varney as the Ernest character work-off each other again.
 In Ernest last misadventure for the big screen, he had a dog named Rimshot who would pretty much do nothing but look cute.
 But here, they decided to have him do more things for his master such as assist him, motivate him, and even somehow drive (how is this small dog able to reach the gas pedal).
 It's nice to see this dog aiding him master, and giving them more time to interact with another unlike before.
 Another set of characters returning for this Ernest film, are the fat and skinny guy who are usually annoying but proved to be enjoyable for when we last saw them.
 But much like how the young skinny actor in the first Ernest film got replaced by a skinny frail old man in the second film; the fat guy who appeared in all the previous Ernest films is now replaced by another fat actor, and with the exception of the scene for when they're selling Ernest weapons, these set of characters are back to being as obnoxiously unfunny as they were when we were first introduced to them.